EdenWise/hjcrc/HJCSIC_part1_scrap.md

 [^HECSBAV3]: [History of Egypt, Chaldea, Syria, Babylonia, and Assyria, Vol. 3](https://www.gutenberg.org/files/17323/17323-h/17323-h.htm).
 Interesting: the original flood story (skip to "Men in the mean time became wicked") or on Librivox [Part 5](https://librivox.org/history-of-egypt-chaldea-syria-babylonia-and-assyria-vol-3-by-gaston-maspero/).
 [^graphic]: Its graphicness can hide meanings that can only be tolerated by those who have abundant health (from supernatural safety).
 [^backwrite]: my word... making newer rules apply throughout.
 Possibly I could make revisionistic work.
 From [Wiktionary](https://en.wiktionary.org/wiki/revisionistic): changing some accepted doctrine or view of history.

+[^Judeo-Christian-Definition]: The typical definition of religion (to mean spiritual practice with an ethereal god) lacks being appropriate here.
+The Judeo-Christian process to those in the know is a system rather than a religion.
+Religion was used to disguise it because of many similiar properties.

 ----